Tjofil/consensus-2.0/README.md

 To build testing tooling type `make all`.
 Consult the Makefile for individual build options.

 ### Testing
-to test type `make test'.
-Consult the Makefile for individual optoins.
+To test, type `make test'.
+Consult the Makefile for individual options.